Facebook, Twitter remove accounts of Bolsonaro supporters following court order

 The reaction among Brazil's conservatives was swift.

-Winter, the activist, said she would complain to "international human rights organizations about the serious offense against free speech."
+Winter, the activist, said she would complain to "international human rights organisations about the serious offence against free speech".

 While Bolsonaro did not immediately address the removal of the accounts, he has previously spoken against the inquiry, calling it a grave threat to free speech.